isaque21/lambda/start-stop-routines/start-stop-rds-aurora/README.md

 ##

-- The function will try to filter RDS instances that contain a tag called 'Scheduled' that is set to 'Active'.
+- The function will try to filter Aurora RDS clusters that contain a tag called 'Scheduled' that is set to 'Active'.
 - The function uses a period of days of the week to compare the 'Period' tag and check if the current day is within the period.
 - If this condition is met, the function will compare the current time (H:M) with a value of the additional tags that define the trigger 'ScheduleStop' or 'ScheduleStart'.
 - The 'Period' value must be in the following format 'Sunday-Saturday'